Reconfiguring a Closet and Dresser

 We cleared an area near the closet, a better place for the little desk.

 Next, a beginning at tackling the mail, other papers and projects that collect on the dining room table.
-We made some good progress, leaving more work for our next session.
+We made some good progress.
 Forrest the kitty, who “supervised” our efforts, must have been exhausted since, after I left, he curled up in the top of a box that had held some papers.